Skip to Main Content

 Homeowners who value customer satisfaction

 State Farm is the largest homeowners insurance company in the country by market share — although it doesn’t currently write home policies in Massachusetts, Rhode Island or California.
 The company boasts a high customer satisfaction rating per J.D.
-Power and a superior financial strength rating per AM Best.
+Power for overall customer satisfaction and its digital tools.
 Like Allstate, State Farm also boasts an impressive, nationwide network of agents.
 Additionally, State Farm’s average premium for homeowners insurance is on par with the national average.

 Homeowners who need customizable coverage

-Travelers scored third-lowest in overall customer satisfaction in the 2023 J.D.
+Travelers scored below-average for overall customer satisfaction in the 2024 J.D.
 Power U.S. Home Insurance Study.
 Even so, if you own an environmentally friendly home, Travelers could offer cheaper home insurance through its green home discount.
 With this program, you may qualify for a 5 percent discount if you’ve received a “green home” certification from the Leadership Energy and Environmental Design (LEED) organization.
 Travelers also offers a lengthy list of insurance endorsements for homeowners looking to craft a bespoke policy, including identity fraud coverage, additional replacement cost protection and special personal property coverage.

 Homeowners who need military-focused coverage